ETHSydney/ethsydney.github.io/README.md

 ## Membership

-Go to the [SydEthereum](https://www.meetup.com/sydeth) group on [meetup.com](https://www.meetup.com) to become a member of SydEthereum.
+Go to the [ETHSydney](https://www.meetup.com/ethsydney) group on [meetup.com](https://www.meetup.com) to become a member of ETHSydney.

 ## Upcoming Events

-The monthly SydEthereum events are typically run in the evening of the last Thursday of each month.
+The monthly ETHSydney events are typically run in the evening of the last Thursday of each month.
 See the [events page](https://www.meetup.com/sydeth/events/) for more details.

 ## Telegram

 It wouldn't be Blockchain without a [Telegram](https://telegram.org/) chat group.
-A lot of the SydEthereum members are in [Ethereum Australia](https://t.me/joinchat/Ay6EdUKjkX5TtlgPQ12vEA) but it is not exclusive to Sydney.
+A lot of the ETHSydney members are in the [Ethereum Australia](https://t.me/joinchat/Ay6EdUKjkX5TtlgPQ12vEA) group but it is not exclusive to Sydney.
 There are Ethereans from around Australia and overseas in the Ethereum Australia group.

 Other Telegram groups that might be of interest
 * [BokkyPooBah's Ethereum Workshop](https://t.me/joinchat/Ep-XOkwa_umKWXXRBGBVVQ)